Lobos BUAP

-Club de Fútbol Lobos de la Benemérita Universidad Autónoma de Puebla were a Mexican football club based in Puebla, Mexico.
-The club represented the Benemérita Universidad Autónoma de Puebla.
-The club's history goes back to the early 1930s when it was known as Preparatoria, formed exclusively by players who attended the university.
-The club has played on and off since then.
-It was not until the 1990s when the club made a serious comeback after playing in the lower levels of Mexican football.
-In 2003, the club was awarded a spot in the Primera A (now Liga de Expansión MX), where the club played until promotion in 2017 to Liga MX.
-The club marked its home in the Estadio Universitario BUAP.
+Club de Fútbol Lobos de la Benemérita Universidad Autónoma de Puebla was a Mexican football club based in the city of Puebla, Puebla.
+The team represented the Benemérita Universidad Autónoma de Puebla.

+The club's origins date back to the early 1930s, when it was known as Preparatoria and consisted exclusively of players who attended the university.
+Since then, the team competed intermittently over the decades.

+It was not until the 1990s that the club made a significant comeback, after years of playing in the lower divisions of Mexican football.
+In 2003, Lobos BUAP secured a place in the Primera División 'A' de México, where it remained until earning promotion to Mexico's top flight in 2017.
+At the end of the Clausura 2019, the franchise was sold and relocated to Ciudad Juárez, Chihuahua, becoming Juárez.

+The club played its home matches at the Estadio Universitario BUAP.

 History

 Early BUAP soccer teams

 The club's history dates back to 1930 when the club was known as Preparatoria, composed exclusively of players that attended the university.
-It was not until 1966 when the Mexican Football Federation allowed the club to join the third division; the club played under the name Carolinos UAP, named for the university's main building that today houses the rector's office.
+It was not until 1966 when the FMF allowed the club to join the Tercera División de México; the club played under the name Carolinos UAP, named for the university's main building that today houses the rector's office.

 By 1969, Rafael Moreno Valle owned the team.
-He left the club to become one of the owners of Puebla FC, the other major local team in the city.
+He left the club to become one of the owners of Puebla, the other major local team in the city.
 Management was taken over by the university's Department of Physical Studies of Puebla.
 The club failed to be sustained economically and folded in 1971.
-The final match was placed in the Copa México, on 22 August 1971.
+The final match was placed in the Copa México, on August 22, 1971.